OXID-eSales/developer_documentation/getting_started/eshop_installation.rst

    composer require monolog/monolog

-If there is a need to add development dependency like OXID eShop testing library:
+If there is a need to add a development dependency like the OXID eShop testing library:

 .. code:: bash